reactuate/reactuate/README.md

     })
 ```

 Lets put this entire example together for the sample, exporting `reducer` (the naming is important) and the action creator.
+Did you notice we avoided creating
+the whole layer of 'constants'?

 [Domain example]()
 ```js